How to Make Coconut Milk (No-Strain Option)

 - smoother, more like store-bought

-Straining coconut milk gives a smoother texture, but it’s also helpful to think about cleanup and how you handle the leftover pulp.
-Fat and fiber can build up in pipes over time and lead to clogs.
+Straining coconut milk gives a smoother texture, but it’s important to consider cleanup and how to handle the leftover pulp because the fat and fiber can build up in pipes over time and lead to clogs.

 Nut Milk Bag